 Significant rainfall occurred across the northern valleys over January - April 2020.

-Barwon-Darling is now flowing from Mungindi to Menindee Lakes - the first time substantial flow has occurred along the full length of the river and into Menindee Lakes for a number of years.
+Up until July Barwon-Darling was flowing from Mungindi to Menindee Lakes - the first time substantial flow has occurred along the full length of the river and into Menindee Lakes for a number of years.

 Upper and Lower Namoi River